dtekcth/data101/src/beginner/cli/flags.md

 Almost all command-line programs include a special flag that will print help information.
 This is almost always `--help`.
 This will usually give a short description of what the command does and list flags that it accepts.

-### Short-hand flags
+## Short-hand flags

 Some commands have single-letter flags which are easier to type.
 Most programs for example allow you to use `-h` instead of `--help`.
 However, the programs we have used so far do not allow this, it never hurts to try.

+> These short-hand flags can also often be combined without needing another
+> hyphen.
+An example of this is `ls -acl`.
+This will apply the flags `--all
+> --color --list`.
+Color applies colors to directories and list gives you more
+> information about files and directories.

 [Task]
 _Using the help flag, what is the short-hand flag for `--recursive` in `rm`?_